eve-v0/NorthstarDocs/docs/Modding/squirrel/index.md

 Respawn's fork branched off at version 2.3 of vanilla squirrel so newer features do not exist, like generators.

-Because of how different Respawn's fork of squirrel is, the language is often called "rSquirrel" or "squirrel_re" (the official name found in Apex Legends).
+Because of how different Respawn's fork of squirrel is, the language is often called "squirrel_re" (the official name found in Apex Legends).

 ## Syntax Highlighting